-Community-scale air pollution exposure is caused by many factors, including the cumulative impacts from multiple pollution sources.
-Effective solutions require multiple strategies at both the statewide and local level.
-To improve community air quality, new local emissions and exposure reduction measures need to be combined with existing successful regional/statewide strategies.
+Community-scale air pollution exposure is caused by many factors, including cumulative impacts from multiple pollution sources.
+Effective solutions require multiple strategies at both the statewide and local levels.
+New local emissions and exposure reduction measures need to be combined with existing successful regional/statewide strategies to improve community air quality.

-Along with a suite of incentive programs1 that fund emission and exposure reduction projects across the State, the Board has adopted several comprehensive statewide air quality and climate plans over the last several years that lay out new emissions reduction strategies.
+Along with a suite of incentive programs3 that fund emission and exposure reduction projects across the State, the Board has adopted several comprehensive statewide air quality and climate plans over the last several years that lay out new emissions reduction strategies.
 These plans include the State Strategy for the State Implementation Plan and the 2020 Mobile Source Strategy.